 The Art of Keeping Your Cool: Handling High-Maintenance Clients

-When I start to see that a client is the client that requires the "white glove" treatment, we basically give them all the information and then some and try to be ahead of them every step of the way, so that they can feel secure with their plans with you.
+When I start to see that a client is the client that requires the "white glove" treatment, we basically give them all the information and then some to try to get ahead of them every step of the way, giving them security with their plans with you.
 Some people just need to have the treatment and be reassured that they will be taken care of.
 They do not know you, or your quality of service.
 They can only hope that the photos and the reviews are accurate, and that you give them what they want.
 Not every event will be your best, but you do have to ensure the quality for your clients upholds to your service standards as well.
 If something is off, part of that service standard is to give the client a refund of some sort.
 If you do not feel that a total refund is due, then extend to come back and redo the night again, or bring a brunch for them in the am.

 Better for you to spend $150 more on groceries and come back to cook breakfast for the group yourself, than it is to lose $600 on a dinner refund.
 Of course, if you are busy and cannot offer the service, then I would go to refund or offer a future discount to the family or group.
 If they are not able to come back, a partial refund usually will make everyone happy.
 Ideally this doesn't even occur, but when it does, try to just smile, and be understanding.
 Don't smile too much though, because then the client is going to think something is wrong with you.
 Also don't be too hard on yourself when it happens.
 Not everyone is going to be happy with your food or love your personality.
 And that's okay.
-But you can't allow yourself to meet the client on being rude or being anything other than professional.
-Keep in mind that the client has more than likely enjoyed something to drink, so it's best to talk about an issue the following day once the client has had a chance to sleep it off a bit too!
+But you cannot allow yourself to match the client’s attitude.
+Stay professional.
+Keep in mind that the client has more than likely enjoyed something to drink more than half of the time, so it's best to talk about an issue the following day once the client has had a chance to sleep it off a bit, and you can have time to really digest what happened and act appropriately.

 There is also the client who is LOOKING for the refund.
 They couldn't really afford ther services, so they are watching every move you make, looking for a slip up.
 This is borderline a con artist, and I may be coming off strong with that statement, but there's a reason why you have to give your id now to make a return.
 Some people make a habit of doing it all the time to get stuff for free.
 I have run into this a few times, and when looking back, there were some signs to look out for.
 When I see these signs now, I either tell the client I am not available, or I charge a lot more so that dealing with the client doesn't bother me because I know how much I am making.